eagle-io/docs/source/index.rst

 eagle.io documentation
 ======================

+.. only:: not latex

 	If you are new to Eagle.io, please take a few minutes to read through the :ref:`Getting Started <overview>` guide.

 .. toctree::
    :maxdepth: 2